-I have been teaching consistently since 2009 with an emphasis on alignment and body awareness, believing that once we have body awareness all poses are attainable within our current ability and level.
+I have been teaching since 2009 with an emphasis on body awareness, believing that once we have body awareness all poses are attainable within our current ability and level.
 I also use the science of yoga as an aid for those diagnosed with anxiety.
 Having struggled with anxiety all of my life, I draw from my direct experience of how yoga philosophy and breath work allowed me to "be" beyond my anxiety.

 ~ Yoga has humbled me with the realization that I will be a student forever.

 The path of Yoga has taught me how to listen, let go, be receptive and most importantly, how to trust again. ~

 "Caroline, Thank you for being such an inspiration to me and for gently guiding me to deepen my practice both mentally [and] physically.
 It has been a real pleasure to have been a part of your class.